smintio/Portals-ComponentFramework-Interfaces/README.md

 - Log into `Smint.io Portals Backend`
 - Click the user icon
 - Navigate to Help > Swagger docs
-- Select `Smint.io Portals Frontend Api` from the definition selection dropdown
+- Select `Smint.io Portals Frontend API` from the definition selection dropdown

 The methods required from the Smint.io Portals Frontend API are documented in section 'Component Framework' of this page.